Daniel O'Connell: The Queen's Colleges controversy

-When the Nations publisher (and promoter of Irish in print) Thomas Davis, a Protestant, objected that "reasons for separate education are reasons for [a] separate life".
+When the Nations assistant editor (and promoter of Irish in print), Thomas Davis, a Protestant, objected that "reasons for separate education are reasons for [a] separate life".
 O'Connell declared himself content to take a stand "for Old Ireland", and accused Davis of suggesting it was a "crime to be a Catholic".

 Whigs and the Famine

-Grouped around The Nation, which had proposed as its "first great object" a "nationality" that would embrace as easily "the stranger who is within our gates" as "the Irishman of a hundred generations," the dissidents suspected that in opposing the Colleges Bill O'Connell was also playing Westminster politics.
-O'Connell opposed the colleges bill to inflict a defeat on the Peel ministry and to hasten the Whigs' return to office.
+Grouped around The Nation, which had proposed as its "first great object" a "nationality" that would embrace as easily "the stranger who is within our gates" as "the Irishman of a hundred generations," the dissidents suspected that in opposing the Queen's Colleges Bill O'Connell was also playing Westminster politics.
+O'Connell, who by September 1843 was again hinting at the possibility of a renewed alliance with the Whigs, welcomed the opportunity to inflict a defeat on the Peel ministry and to hasten the return of his English "friends" to office.

 The Young Irelanders' dismay only increased when at the end of June 1846 O'Connell appeared to succeed in this design.
 The new ministry of Lord John Russell deployed the Whigs' new laissez-faire ("political economy") doctrines to dismantle the previous government's limited efforts to address the distress of the emerging, and catastrophic, Irish Famine.
+Charles Edward Trevelyan, who as Assistant Secretary to the Treasury became "virtually dictator of relief for Ireland" put a stop to the government's import and distribution of food with exception only for far western districts (O'Connell's home county Kerry included), where dependence on the failed potato crop was such that there was scarcely trade in any other description of food.